 Prices are in the range of Rs.
 2500.
 You should be very careful and book directly with the hotel.
 Prices on the online website were triple of that on the hotel’s website.

 - The food was fresh as they use produce from their own farm and the menu had a large variety of items to choose from.

 - The room had thick blankets which could be very handy during the nights.

-- At this price, the room had a lovely view.
+- Even at this price, the room had a lovely view.

 - The approach road was very narrow.

 - No air-conditioner, but it was fine during the night.

 - No elevator but we got the room on the first floor.

 You can book Hotel Deykid here.
 The other properties I considered was Padma Lodge and Hotel Ibex.
 Padma Lodge was very tough to deal with – they would not respond to e-mails and phone calls, they would say we’re busy, call later.
 Eventually, they said we only have tents available for our dates.
 So we booked Hotel Deykid and were very happy with the choice.
 Our driver said Hotel Ibex is better than Padma Lodge.

 Once I saw photos of the resort, I was fixated on it and it definitely lived up to my expectations.
 This was one of those hotels where you can just go and chill.
 It was in the range of Rs.
 5000 without any meals.